-Collaborative Planning Program goal is to facilitate various types of 'family' meetings: to share information, look at the resources available and then determine the next best steps for the child/youth and family.
+The Collaborative Planning Program Coordinator facilitates various types of 'family' meetings: to share information, look at the resources available and then determine the next best steps for the child/youth and family.
 The hope is that extended family and family supports can all be a part of planning at the different stages in a child or youth's life.

 Referrals are through the Ministry of Children and Family Development (MCFD) and there is no cost.

 The Collaborative Planning Program consists of 3 different types of facilitated meetings:

 1) Family Case Planning Conference/Meeting (FCPC): This is a 90-minute goal-oriented meeting usually held at the Ministry of Children and Family Development.
 An FCPC is a timely response, usually being able to be put together at short notice.
 These meetings work well when the child's safety or immediate needs are a high priority and a short term plan is required.
 This meeting focuses on immediate needs, the hopes of the participants, what is working well, what are the concerns, ideas and next steps.
 Participants of the meeting leave with a copy of the notes and the next steps.